Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Affordability

 The Weavebird series of Computer-Dobby looms have been designed to make computer assisted weaving more affordable.
-A unique new loom design and use of North American production facilities results in a new level of affordability.
+A unique new loom design and use of North American production facilities results in greater value for the loom buyer.
 Weavebird pricing is shown with comparable looms currently available today.

 Loom Driver